 "Sir, I think most are," I said.
 "In my time here those who couldn't perform at that level were either sent to the Pentagon in a staff job or to the other squadron to fly King Airs.
 If you can fly a C-5 all over the world, you should be able to come up to speed.
 You just need to study harder."

-"Well, Eddie, I am ready to learn.
+"Well, James, I am ready to learn.
 You need to teach!"

 We sat for an hour and I tried to layout the basics of passing a copilot checkride in the Gulfstream but his phone rang and he waved me off again.
 "Tomorrow!" he said.